jltalens/dTrack/README.md

 dTrack
 =====

-dTrack is a Node.js app to output all the dependencies in each one of the modules of your project.
+dTrack is a Node.js app to output all the dependencies in each one of the ES6 modules of your project.
-The first goal is to track CommonJS dependency types followed by ES6 and AMD ones.

 #Motivation